N1S55M-X/bio-database-hub/README.md

 # 🧬 Bioinformatics Universe

-A curated collection of datasets, databases, APIs, challenges, and validation platforms for:
+A curated collection of datasets, databases, APIs, challenges, and platforms for:

 - Bioinformatics
 - Computational Biology